What's Happening Now?

 Project Description

-Here are the planned project elements:
+Here are the completed project elements:

 - 6-foot concrete sidewalk on the south side of N Willis Boulevard, filling gaps between existing sidewalk